CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a well-structured, concise skill that clearly communicates when and how auto-commit runs, with actionable commands and a ready-to-use configuration example.
+This is a well-structured, concise skill that clearly explains when and how auto-commit runs, with actionable commands and a ready-to-use configuration example.
 Its main weakness is the lack of any verification or error-recovery guidance after the git commit step, which is notable for a destructive operation (committing all files via `git add .`).
 The graceful degradation section partially addresses edge cases but doesn't cover post-commit validation.

 Suggestions